fabioballabio/Turing-test/README.md

-# Philo
+# Structural issues of the Turing test
-Paper written in July 2017 during the course: "Philosophical issues of computer science" at Politecnico of Milan.
+Paper written in July 2017 during the course "Philosophical issues of computer science" at Politecnico of Milan.

 ### Abstract: